-Use MD option 1 (start repair) and enter a symptom code.
-This is necessary for diagnosing problems that cannot be recreated.
-By entering a symptom code, the probable failing FRUs for that symptom code will display even though the diagnostics may or may not recreate the failure.
-Verify a repair action after the probable failing FRUs have been replaced by indicating this action to the MD.
-The MD will then run the correct diagnostic
+For the methods given below, use MD option 1 and enter a symptom code.
+This operation is necessary for diagnosing problems that cannot be recreated.
+By entering start repair (MD option 1) with a symptom code, the probable failing FRUs will display.